Turning Toyota Motor North America into ‘One Toyota’

 In order to make the new “One Toyota” a success, Lentz and his team knew that it was essential that employees and their families understood the rationale for the move and the company’s vision for the future.
 To do that, the team felt it was imperative that every single employee heard the announcement on the same day and time, which meant coordinating the message in a very careful and thoughtful way—no different than if it was a product launch.

 Toyota also needed to quickly establish several new communication channels, such as websites and video tutorials, so that when the announcement was made, employees and their managers would have ample resources to go to for information.
-It was a lot to do, and there wasn’t a whole lot of time to do it.
+It was a lot to do, even for a change management and culture transformation project, and there wasn’t a whole lot of time to do it.
 So naturally ROI stepped in to help.